 A capacity for language?
 Reason?
 Creativity?
 An ability to experience love, appreciate beauty, discern, relate?
 Our genes?
 A soul?

-Last month Catholic bishops in the UK stated, in response to the creation of chimeras, "at the very least, embryos with a preponderance of human genes should be assumed to be embryonic human beings and should be treated accordingly."
+Last month Catholic bishops in the UK stated, in response to the creation of chimeras, "

 What's a "preponderance?"